 Employee involvement and employing people with disabilities

 We are committed to transparency in our work and to involving employees in our decisions.
 We communicate with employees through day-to-day line management, team meetings, management visits to Guide Dogs’ offices, conferences and away days.
 We also communicate regularly through our intranet, internal publications and email.
-In addition, employees can raise any concerns they may have with the Consultation Partnership Group which encourages a flow of information up and down the organisation.
+In addition, employees can raise any concerns they may have with elected Staff Representatives, which encourages a flow of information up and down the organisation.